 The Tophet is the most ancient Punic religious site in Carthage.
 Dedicated to Tanit and Baal Hammon, archaeologists found thousands of children remains, burned to ashes on this site.
 The burial ground was in use for over 700 years and several layers of urns were found.

 There are several theories to explain why children were offered to the gods.
 One theory is that noble families would sacrifice their firstborn by cutting their throat then burning the body.
 Recent findings contradict this theory, the children buried there could have died of natural causes and were then offered to the Gods by the family for good omens.

 Built according to Roman architectural style, this neighborhood is a great place to realize what Carthage must have looked like centuries ago.
 Some of the buildings have been really well restored, among the best-preserved ones, you’ll find the Antiquarium Villa, the schola (religious center), two basilicas and a Punic necropolis.
 There are still several mosaics on the floor.

 Next to the Roman Villas, you’ll find the Roman Theater.
 Heavily restored, it is now used as a concert venue.
 Still worth a look but don’t expect too much.

 Just in front of the entrance, more interesting, you’ll see the well-preserved ruins of a cistern.

 The Punic Ports

-Built in the 5th and 6th century BC, not much remain from the two merchant and war ports.
+Built in the 5th and 6th century BC, not much remains from the two merchant and war ports.
 You’ll only be able to see the way they dug the canals and lagoons centuries ago.
 It’s a nice place to take a walk and witness local life.
 A bit further, you’ll find a couple of seaside restaurants and cafés.

 On the central island, you can also visit the Musée Océanographique.
-There you’ll find Tunisia’s fishing history as well as sea shells, a fish collection, and a small aquarium.
+There you’ll find Tunisia’s fishing history as well as seashells, a fish collection, and a small aquarium.

 Like it?
 Save it for later: